alamkanak/Android-Week-View/README.md

 - `eventPadding`
 - `eventTextColor`
 - `eventTextSize`
-- `focusPoint`
 - `firstDayOfWeek`
-- `fixedFocusPointEnabled` The focused point (time) while zooming the week view.
+- `zoomFocusPoint` The focused point (percentage of the view height) where the week view is zoomed around.
+This point will not move while zooming.
 You can declare it as a fraction `app:focusPoint="30%"` and if is not declared the top of the view is used.
-- `fixedFocusPointFraction` If you disable the fixed focus point the center of your zoom gesture is used.
+- `zoomFocusPointEnabled` If you set this to ``false`` the zoomFocusPoint won't take effect any more while zooming.
+The zoom will always be focused at the center of your gesture.
 - `headerColumnBackground`
 - `headerColumnPadding`
 - `headerColumnTextColor`